usernane/AJAXRequestJs/README.md

     //Request method.
 If not provided, 'GET' is used. method:'get',

     //Parameters which will be send with the request.
-It can be an object, a `FormData` object or string in the form `key1=value1&key2=value2`. params:{},
+It can be an object, a
+    //`FormData` object or string in the form `key1=value1&key2=value2`. params:{},

     //A boolean which is used to enable or disable AJAX.